-The Titleist ball has a high flex casing layer.
+The AVX Golf Ball Titleist has a high flex casing layer.
 Therefore, it not only gives you more control but also helps with the distance.
-Under the Urethane cover layer provides more powerful ball speed than is typically expected on a softer ball.
+Under the Urethane, cover layer provides more powerful ball speed than is typically expected on a softer ball.

 Also, it works with the lower-compression, high-speed core to produce more ball speed and distance.
 It is most noticeable on long and mid irons, providing lower spins.

 The Cover Layer